“I’m just trying to help!”

 But, unfortunately, this results in no creativity either.
 Instead of innovators pushing their business to new levels, employees become “yes men” and “yes women.”
-A recent National Contract Management Association article states that one of the largest effects of micromanagement is employee timidness.
-In fear of making a misstep, people stop taking risks and do only as they’re told.
+One of the largest effects of micromanagement is employee timidness; in fear of making a misstep, people stop taking risks and do only as they’re told.
 No new ideas.
 No creative solutions.

 Due to this fear, the micromanager becomes a lecturer instead of a leader during meetings.
 Planning sessions are silent because employees conclude that speaking up is pointless when the micromanager won’t consider any ideas but their own.
 Employees stop caring about doing the best job, and just worry about doing the job assigned to them.
 Under the watchful eyes of a micromanager, innovation dies and companies stagnate.

 Confusing or unexplained processes turn many good managers into micromanagers.
 If a task seems too complicated to explain, many managers just opt to do it themselves.
 As a result, they take on extra work and don’t distribute knowledge.

 They may think they’re helping their employees, thinking “since I have taken this on myself, that means they have less work.”
 True on some level, but here’s the problem—it decreases overall productivity and prevents employee growth.

 We’ve all heard the proverb “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”
 Micromanagement is like constantly giving out fish without sharing how to catch them.